 When you purchase plants make sure you look at the Zone on the card to know if theses plants will return the next spring or not.
-Most areas on the Front Range are in Zone 5.
+Most areas in Colorado ,on the Front Range are in Zone 5.

 We LOVE water lilies, but water lilies alone are not enough for good filtration.

 If we’ve nudged you to start planting, then Let’s Talk Aquatic Plants!
 This blog will list our favorites and how to plant them.

 For any other questions about backyard pond installation and landscaping, please contact us at Colorado Pond Pros!
 We building, rebuilding, and servicing ponds since 2001, and we pride ourselves building works of art with great customer service along the way!